chrisgrieser/shimmering-obsidian/README.md

 **`Triggered via Hotkey`: Take an OCR Screenshot.**
 - Similar to the default Mac Hotkey `⌘ ⇧ + 4`, you are able to select part of your screen for a screenshot.
-However, instead of saving a screenshot, a new note is created which contains the OCR'ed content of the selection.
+However, instead of saving a screenshot, a new note is created which contains the OCR-ed content of the selection.
 - For best results, you should set the languages to be recognized in the workflow settings, such as `eng+deu` for English and German.
 You can find out the